5 Ways Digital is Reinventing B2B Selling

 - Digital Outsourcing:

 Companies are shifting more of selling’s routine chores to digital functions because studies of sales time utilization indicate two-thirds of a typical sales person’s day is spent on non-selling tasks.
 Outsourcing frees-up sellers to focus on what they do best: building and expanding human relationships.

 This may be one of the most exciting and rapidly evolving areas of B2B selling, particularly in intermediated businesses.
-The explosion of data and a rapidly expanding set of vehicles to reach B2B decision makers among the customers’ customer is making it possible to create direct relationships with them.
-These channel and content alternatives are enabling established sellers to generate demand in three principle ways:
+The explosion of data and a rapidly expanding set of vehicles to reach B2B decision-makers among the customers’ customer is making it possible to create direct relationships with them.
+These channel and content alternatives are enabling established sellers to generate demand in three principal ways:

 - Bypassing the intermediary to sell directly

 - Hybrids of 1 and 2 where smaller size customers or certain offerings go direct, and larger size customers or parts of the portfolio are sold via intermediaries.

 All five of these B2B selling shifts spark the need to rethink the organization, redefine the roles of sales, marketing, e-commerce, data analysis and customer research and build new, often agile ways, for these teams to work together.
 It also requires rethinking the digital stack of how platforms and data work together in a way that can support the shifts and adapt to future changes.